Boynton Health is open to all students.

 - Gopher Quick Clinic: care for simple medical concerns.

-If you are not sure if you should see a doctor, or which clinic to visit, call the nurse line, anytime: 612-625-7900.
+If you are not sure if you should see a doctor, or which clinic to visit, call our Nurse Line at 612-625-7900.
+Calls are answered seven days a week, 24 hours a day.

 Why You Should Come to Boynton